Communication Studies (COMS)

 COMS 4381.
 Communication Theory.
 3 Hours.

 Students analyze and apply contemporary theories of communication.

 Prerequisite: 12 hours COMS completed.

 COMS 4386.
 Family Communication.
 3 Hours.

 Students examine interpersonal communication within families.
 Topics may include family conflict, family structure, culture and the family, and family stories.

 COMS 4387.
 Relationship Communication.
 3 Hours.

-This course explores communication as it occurs in various types of personal relationships, with a special focus on romantic relationships and close friendships.
-Emerging contexts for such relationships, such as long-distance and mediated forms, are included, as are suggestions for enhancing the quality of communication and satisfaction with them.
+Students explore communication as it occurs in various types of personal relationships with a special focus on romantic relationships and close friendships.
+Topics may include long-distance and mediated relationship forms.
+Students work to enhance the quality of communication and satisfaction within relationships.

 Prerequisite: Sophomore standing.

 COMS 4392.
 Sem In Communication Studies.
 3 Hours.